 More Baltic Less Plastic

 Around 1.500 tones of plastic ends up in the Baltic sea yearly from St. Petersburg and the surroundings (7 million inhabitants).
 A serious part of this waste – small particles called microplastic – accumulates and behaves like a magnet absorbing pollutants and transferring them up the food chain.
 Marine animals can take plastic as food which could be fatal for them.
-Plastic particles can be found in tap water, sea salt, seafood and even the human body.
+Plastic particles can be found in tap water, sea salt, seafood and even in the human body.

 Wasteful consumer patterns, coupled with growing population and invalid waste management systems are considered as serious threats to the marine environment.
-As the EU and rest of the world becomes more aware of the plastic and the harm it brings to our ecosystem health, the Russian NGOs, scientists and dedicated young people are fighting for the broader awareness of this problem in their country.
-With the ‘More Baltic Less Plastic‘ project (2018-2020) the right agenda was set to lessen the input of plastics to marine environment and activate the local and regional governments to tackle the problem in legal terms.
+While the EU is already aware of the plastic and the harm it brings to our ecosystem health, the Russian NGOs, scientists and dedicated young people are fighting for the broader awareness of this problem in their country.
+With the ‘More Baltic Less Plastic‘ project (2018-2020) the right agenda was set to cut the input of plastics to marine environment and activate the local and regional governments to tackle the problem in legal terms.

-The project will reduce the amount of plastic litter entering the Baltic Sea from the Russian Federation.
+The project aimed to reduce the amount of plastic litter entering the Baltic Sea from the Russian Federation.